 I don’t fancy myself much of an athlete.
 By the very nature of my job I spend a good chunk of my day sitting.
 Fortunately, the space I’m now in offers standing desks.
 A treadmill desk would be less practical, but more beneficial to my over all health.
 But for now, until I can afford to travel the world, exercise everyday and eat like a God, I’ll have to settle for my regular routine.
-This usually involves jogging, lifting weights, biking, and a few days of Kung Fu per week – you’d know this if you’ve read any of my other reviews related to fitness products.
+Speaking of traveling the world, this Garmin D2 pilot watch comes in pretty handy if you’re a pilot.
+My routine usually involves jogging, lifting weights, biking, and a few days of Kung Fu per week – you’d know this if you’ve read any of my other reviews related to fitness products.

 Unfortunately, I’m remiss when it comes to keeping track of my exercise.
 Then again, I’m not in it to lose weight.
 It’s cliché, but it makes me feel good, provides some added confidence, and most importantly gives me some energy I wouldn’t otherwise have.